Our woman wood carving tutorial offers a few challenges to help raise your carving game.

 Make stop cuts along the apron guideline (removing wood from underneath or from the sides) to separate it on the front and back side of the woman wood carving.
 Make a few small V-cuts to add more wrinkles to the front and back of the apron (photos 54, 57).

-Clean up any fuzzies, especially between the legs (we use a thin metal file, but rolled-up sandpaper will also work).
+Clean up any fuzzies, especially between the legs, on your woman wood carving (we use a thin metal file, but rolled-up sandpaper will also work).

 After seeing how easy it is to make an avocado pit carving, we made a heart-shaped balloon for our woman wood carving.
 You have to peel the pit first (photo 58).